gobelinus/playground/README.md

 playground
 ==========

 always wanted to explore pygame library.
-Hoping to create at list one game by end of julython.
+Hoping to create at least one game by end of julython.